Fresh eggs is one of the reasons why people raise backyard chickens.

 It's full of dirt, poop, and things your eyes can't see: bacteria.

-If you don't clean and store them right, your eggs could bring their nasty stuff and could harm your other foods and eventually your body.
+If you don't clean eggs and store them the right way, your eggs could bring their nasty stuff into the home and could harm your other foods and eventually your body.

-For that reason, follow this guide to make sure your eggs are safe to eat.
+For that reason, follow this guide to make sure your chickens eggs are safe to eat.

 There are 3 important questions on this topic: